FarsBein/snake-js/README.md

 <img src="preview images/snake_2.JPG" width="300" height="300"/>

-When die you will see this screen:
+When you die you will see this screen:

 <img src="preview images/snake_3.JPG" width="300" height="300"/>